Jastor11/rate-my-setup-advanced-api-starter/README.md

-# PERN Stack Auth Starter API
+# Rate My Setup Advanced API

-This repo should server as a starting point for a new PERN stack project.
-It offers a simple user registration and login system without any long-term authorization mechanism baked in.
+This repo should server as a starting point for the Rate My Setup application API.
 ## Dev Setup

 To get the environment up and running, install the dependencies with `npm install`.